Disentangled Generative Models for Robust Prediction of System Dynamics

 \section{Introduction}

-The robust prediction of dynamical systems behaviour remains an open question in machine learning, and engineering in general.
-The ability to make robust predictions is important not only for forecasting systems of interest like weather \citep{garg2021weatherbench, Ravuri2021SkilfulRadar} but even more so because it enables innovations in fields like system control, autonomous planning \citep{Hafner2018LearningPixels} and computer aided engineering \citep{Brunton2020MachineMechanics}.
+The robust prediction of the behaviour of dynamical systems remains an open question in machine learning, and engineering in general.
+The ability to make robust predictions is important not only for forecasting systems of interest like weather \citep{garg2021weatherbench}, but also because it supports innovations in fields like system control, autonomous planning \citep{Hafner2018LearningPixels} and computer-aided engineering \citep{Brunton2020MachineMechanics}.
 In this context, the use of deep generative models has recently gained significant traction for sequence modelling \citep{Girin2020DynamicalReview}.

-Robustness of machine learning models can be considered along two axes: long-term prediction and out-of-distribution (OOD) performance.
-Accurate long-term prediction can be notoriously difficult in many dynamical systems, because error accumulation can diverge in finite time \citep{Zhou2020Informer:Forecasting, Raissi2019Physics-informedEquations}, a problem that even traditional solvers can suffer from.
-More importantly, machine learning techniques are known to suffer from poor OOD performance \citep{Goyal2020InductiveCognition}, i.e. when they are employed in a setting they had not encountered during the training phase.
+The robustness of machine learning models can be considered along two axes: (1) long-term and (2) out-of-distribution (OOD) performance.
+Accurate long-term prediction can be notoriously difficult in many dynamical systems because error accumulation can cause divergence in finite time \citep{Zhou2020Informer:Forecasting, Raissi2019Physics-informedEquations}, a problem that even traditional solvers can suffer from.
+At the same time, machine learning techniques are known to suffer from poor OOD performance \citep{Goyal2020InductiveCognition}, when they are employed in a setting they had not encountered in their training phase.

-Before addressing the OOD problem, we must first define what constitutes as OOD in dynamical systems.
-We start by the observation that even simple dynamical systems, i.e the swinging pendulum or the $n$-body system, can have multiple continuous parameters that affect their evolution.
-These parameters can be manifested as differential equation coefficients, boundary or initial conditions etc. Our starting point is to consider distinct ranges of those parameters as separate domains.
-Under this view, it becomes apparent why OOD prediction of dynamical systems can be hard: capturing the whole range of those parameters in a single training set is unrealistic \citep{Fotiadis2020ComparingPropagation} and further inductive biases are required \citep{Miladinovic2019DisentangledRepresentations, Bird2019CustomizingSystems, Barber2021JointSystems}.